-Nick Garner Co-optee Member to Audit and Risk Committee (appointed April 2019) Nick joined as a co-optee Member of Connexus' Audit and risk Committee and is a highly committed, computer literate accountant with more than 20 years' experience, specialising in social housing finance.
+Paul O'Driscoll Co-optee to Enterprise and Development Committee (appointed March 2017) Nick joined as a co-optee Member of Connexus' Audit and risk Committee and is a highly committed, computer literate accountant with more than 20 years' experience, specialising in social housing finance.

-Paul O'Driscoll Co-optee to Enterprise and Development Committee (appointed March 2017) Paul has 35 years in housebuilding and maintenance industry, the majority of which has been involved in affordable and social housing sectors, in partnership with housing associations, local authorities and ALMOs.
+Paul has 35 years in the housebuilding and maintenance industry, the majority of which has been involved in affordable and social housing sectors, in partnership with housing associations, local authorities and ALMOs.
 In his current role as a consultant since 2016 he has undertaken a range of development and investment related projects with clients as well as supporting the Central Housing Consortium's Buildsmart, new build and OSM Framework.